Games will be played as scheduled this evening. Games will be delayed or cancelled at the field if hazardous weather or field conditions dictate.

 Click Here to Visit Our Facebook Page!

-The first annual AYSA Kick it Forward Duluth Soccer Fair was held on April 27.
-Approximately 1000 kids and parents participated in the fair's activities.
-Highlights of the day included a street soccer tournament that 127 kids participated in, the MN United skills session, with hundreds of kids learning from the pros, and a soccer skills contest for kids 8 -13.
+The second annual AYSA Kick it Forward Duluth Soccer Fair was held on April 26.
+Approximately 700 kids and parents participated in the fair's activities.
+Highlights of the day included a street soccer tournament that 127 kids participated in, the MN United skills session, with hundreds of kids learning from the pros, and a soccer skills carnival for kids to test their skills at different soccer games.
 We have many people and organizations to thank for our success, a few of which are listed below.

 An organization as large as AYSA has many volunteers and supporters that work behind the scenes with little recognition.
 One company that has been supporting AYSA activities for more than 15 years is Hartel DBJ Disposal.
 Hartel donates disposal and recycling services on select AYSA fields, saving our organization significent dollars, and allowing us to keep the cost of playing soccer affordable.
 This is our opportunity to say Thanks to Hartel DBJ Disposal!.